 Mr. Pitcher has tried cases in Oregon and Washington state courts and argued cases before the Oregon Supreme Court and Oregon Court of Appeals.
 Cases tried to verdict include legal malpractice, medical malpractice, asbestos, professional liability, employment discrimination, breach of warranty, lemon law, commercial disputes, and breach of contract cases.
+Mr. Pitcher’s cases at the Oregon Supreme Court have resulted in published opinions on issues of first impression in Oregon tort law, including the standard for bringing a claim for punitive damages and the viability of “loss of chance” medical malpractice claims in Oregon.

 In the area of professional liability, Mr. Pitcher regularly represents insurance agents, real estate agents, lawyers, medical professionals, architects, and engineers.
 He represents professionals both in professional liability claims and before various licensing agencies.
 Mr. Pitcher has been asked to speak to groups of medical professionals, insurance agents, lawyers, and home inspectors regarding risk management and strategies for defending professional liability claims.

-- Published Appellate Decisions in Cases Argued by Mr. Pitcher
+Published Appellate Decisions in Cases Argued by Mr. Pitcher:

 - Eberhardt v.
 Providence Health & Services, 298 Or.
 App.
 454 (2019)